dwavesystems/dwave-ocean-sdk/examples/map_kerberos.rst

     # Snipped here for brevity

-You can see in the first non-comment line that the state or Alaska ("AK") has Hawaii ("HI") as an adjacency and that Alabama ("AL") shares borders with four states.
+You can see in the first non-comment line that the state of Alaska ("AK") has Hawaii ("HI") as an adjacency and that Alabama ("AL") shares borders with four states.

 >>> import networkx as nx